But knowing when, why, and where to use them is another story.

 When creating promotion extensions, you have a few essential items that you will need to adjust based on your products and what promotional types you want to experiment with.

-- Occasion: depending on what seasonal campaign you run, you can create this for specific holidays.
-The current list includes: New Year’s, Valentine’s Day, Easter, Mother and Father’s day, Labor Day, Back-to-school, Halloween, Black Friday, Cyber Monday, Christmas and Boxing Day (or, none!)
+Depending on what seasonal campaign you run, you can create this for specific holidays.
+The current list includes: New Year’s, Valentine’s Day, Easter, Mother’s and Father’s day, Labor Day, Back-to-school, Halloween, Black Friday, Cyber Monday, Christmas and Boxing Day (or, none!)

-- Promotion details: what is required for the coupon/ promotion to work.
+What is required for the coupon/ promotion to work?
 In this case, you can either use a promo code or “on orders over” which allows you to set a minimum order value to activate the coupon.